patchlevel/event-sourcing/docs/aggregate.md

 TODO: Aggregate Root definition

-An AggregateRoot has to inherit from `AggregateRoot` and implement the method` aggregateRootId`.
+An AggregateRoot has to inherit from `AggregateRoot` and implement the methods `aggregateRootId` and `apply`.
+`aggregateRootId` is the identifier from `AggregateRoot` like a primary key for an entity.
+And the `apply` method is needed to make the changes described as events.
-Events will be added later, but the following is enough to make it executable:
+The events will be added later, but the following is enough to make it executable:

 ```php
 <?php